How well have you organized the planning?

 4. Skill management

-With the Skills management aspect you keep a grip on the knowledge and skills of all your employees.
+With the Skills management building block you keep a grip on the knowledge and skills of all your employees.
 The knowledge and skills of 25 employees can still be pretty well memorized.
 If there are more, then it becomes a lot more difficult.
 You then need a system to keep track of a skill matrix, to update it and to match demand with supply.

 A skill matrix only retains its value if you update it as well.
 Do this, for example, when someone completes a project, or for example every quarter.
 To achieve a certain level within a skill, you must establish objective criteria.
 This way you can test whether or not the knowledge of your employee is of the desired level.